microsoft/PSDocs/docs/concepts/PSDocs/en-US/about_PSDocs_Options.md

 From PSDocs v0.5.0 onward, `Section` blocks that are empty are omitted from markdown output by default. i.e. `Markdown.SkipEmptySections` is `$True`.

-To include empty sections (PSDocs v0.4.0 or older) in markdown output either use the `-Force` parameter on a specific `Section` block or set `Markdown.SkipEmptySections = $False`.
+To include empty sections (the same as PSDocs v0.4.0 or older) in markdown output either use the `-Force` parameter on a specific `Section` block or set the option `Markdown.SkipEmptySections` to `$False`.

 This option can be specified using: